HOW OFTEN SHOULD A PERSON WITH DIABETES EAT?

 - Choose water over regular soda and fruit drinks or juices, which are high in sugar.

-- Consider Glucerna® nutritional drinks to replace a light meal and Glucerna® bars as a snack.
-They are formulated with slowly digested carbohydrates that trigger a smaller blood sugar spike‡§.
-They are also high in protein and contain vitamins and minerals to help meet your nutritional needs.
+- Consider Glucerna® nutritional drinks when you are on the go.
+They have a low glycemic index† and slowly digested carbohydrates that trigger a smaller blood sugar spike.‡ They are also high in protein and contain vitamins and minerals to help meet your nutritional needs.

 ‡ Compared to a standard nutritional drink.